-- D13.1 For Contract awards with spends over £500 up to £100,000 Officers must obtain the approval of an Officer Band C (and above). - D13.2 For Contract awards with spends at, or over, £100,000 and below £500,000 (the level of Executive Officer Delegated Decision) Officers must obtain the approval of an Officer Band B (and above).

-- D13.3 For Contract awards with spends at, or over, £500,000 (the Officers must obtain the approval of an Officer Band A. - D13.4 Any alternative solution to D13 for the approval of 'high' volumes of call-off contracts from a Framework Agreement must be presented by a Band A Officer to, and be agreed by, the Assistant Director for Commercial and Assets. - D13.5 Officers must ensure that a Contract award notice is issued by a Procurement Advisor on the Contracts Finder portal for contracts with a value at and above the Council Advertising Threshold, together with a completed entry on the Contracts Register.
+- D13.1 For Contract awards with spends at, or over £3,000 up to £100,000 Officers must obtain the approval of an Officer Band C (and above). - D13.2 For Contract awards with spends at, or over, £100,000 and below £500,000 (the level of Executive Officer Delegated Decision) Officers must obtain the approval of an Officer Band B (and above). - D13.3 For Contract awards with spends at, or over, £500,000 (the Officers must obtain the approval of an Officer Band A. - D13.4 Ensure there is no conflict where the arrangement of a contract is also by the same Officer used to approve it. - D13.5 Any alternative solution to D13 for the approval of 'high' volumes of call-off contracts from a Framework Agreement or DPS must be presented by a Band A Officer to, and be agreed by, the Assistant Director for Commercial and Assets. - D13.6 Officers must ensure that a Contract award notice is issued by a Procurement Advisor on the Contracts Finder portal for contracts with a value at and above the Council Advertising Threshold, together with a completed entry on the Contracts Register.